erifejams/Autonomous-Systems/README.md

 relationship between the server and computer through the use of centralities in link analyses and displaying these graphs.

-Summerization Image of our dataset:
+# Summerization Image of our dataset:
 ![Server Connection](https://user-images.githubusercontent.com/44726422/231736691-a4a1a455-31ce-45dc-8eaf-5b2bf67d1ac1.png)

+# Graph Centrality Produced
 Graph display of our computer network system from evaluated from the dataset:<br>
 ![Graph1](https://user-images.githubusercontent.com/44726422/231736663-645a2463-9d1f-456b-82c7-4b880439a404.png)